 \subsection{The $\infty_*$-cycles in the second-order models.}

-The idea of solving the nonlinear eigenvalue problem, by connecting its solution to the presence of a global bifurcation in a suitable associated autonomous dynamical system was previously done for second-order diffusion models \cite{GNMCh2014,thalabard2015anomalous}, akin to Leith's original model.
-The following scenario was discovered: when changing the parameter $x$, one first observes change of stability of an isolated fixed point resulting in a Hopf bifurcation of creating a limit cycle.
-Further change of $x$ leads to growth of such a cycle until it eventually simultaneously collides, at $x=x_*$, with two isolated fixed points each corresponding to one of the two boundary conditions.
-Thus, a global bifurcation giving birth to a heteroclinic cycle occurs, with one of the two heteroclinic orbits in this cycle being the solution of the nonlinear eigenvalue problem.
-Two events are important in such a scenario: the Hopf bifurcation leading to birth of a limit cycle, and the global bifurcation converting the latter cycle into a heteroclinic one.
-The second event gives the desired self-similar solution of the second kind.
-The fact that the global bifurcation creates a heteroclinic cycle and not a homoclinic one is not universal.
-Indeed, using a different set of variables (similar to the ones we are using in the present problem for the fourth-order DAM) one can reformulate this problem in terms of creation of a homoclinic cycle.
-This is done in Appendix~\ref{sec:GW_2}.
-Thus, what is important is that for the second-order DAM solving the nonlinear eigenvalue problem still boils down to chasing an $\infty_*$-cycle (which can be either homoclinic or heteroclinic depending on the choice of variables).
-Note that the 2D dynamical systems are relatively easy to analyse, and several important rigorous results were obtained in~\cite{GNMCh2014,zamm}.
-In particular, it was proven that the anomalous exponent $x_*$ is strictly less that the Hopf bifurcation value $x_H$ and strictly greater than the KZ exponent.
+The idea of solving the nonlinear eigenvalue problem by connecting its solution to the presence of a global bifurcation in a suitable associated autonomous dynamical system was previously done for the second-order DAM \cite{GNMCh2014,thalabard2015anomalous}, \corr including but not limited to to Leith's original model \rroc.
+The following scenario was then discovered: When changing the parameter $x$, one first observes change of stability of an isolated fixed point resulting in \corr the creation of a limit cycle through a Hopf bifurcation.
+As $x$ is further varied, such a cycle grows until it simultaneously collides at with two isolated fixed points, one for each boundary conditions.
+In technical words, this scenario is that of a global bifurcation giving birth to a heteroclinic cycle, namely an $\infty_*$ cycle composed of two heteroclinic orbits.
+One of the orbits is the solution of the nonlinear eigenvalue problem, and this determines $x_*$.
+Solving the nonlinear eigenvalue problem for the second-order DAM therefore also boils down to chasing an $\infty_*$-cycle; The property that the global bifurcation creates a heteroclinic cycle rather than a homoclinic one is not universal, and merely depends on the choice of reduced variables. \footnote{In Appendix~\ref{sec:GW_2}, we show that upon using variables akin to $f,g,p,q$ variables which we introduced to address the fourth-order DAM, the global bifurcation which determines $ x_*$ for the second-order DAM describes the appearance of a homoclinic cycle.} The bifurcation theory for 2D dynamical systems guarantees the existence and the uniqueness of the global bifurcation.
+While $x_*$ cannot be determined analytically, the theory provides bounds for its value, which has to be smaller than the Hopf value $x_H$ and greater than the KZ exponent \cite{GNMCh2014,zamm}.